foundersandcoders/express-handlebars-workshop/README.md

 # Express Handlebars.js Workshop

-This is a workshop designed as a code along to learn about html templating using Handlebars.js.
+This is a workshop designed to help you learn html templating using Handlebars.js.
 The main objectives of the workshop are to:
 - learn how to serve dynamic files using Handlebars.js templates
 - learn how to use Handlebars views, layouts and partials